adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #75 Decided to try to get a re-design of the page.
 However, will use a UI Designer so I don't have to learn all that stuff.

+#76 Implemented a Search-Function to search the different books in the future-reading-list sub-component